 Christopher and his father, 1945

-Written towards the end of the Second World War when Christopher was training with the RAF in South Africa, this letter discusses poignancy in The Lord of the Rings, life in the armed forces, Tolkien’s army service in France during the First World War and the current destruction of Europe by the ‘War of the Machines’.
+Written towards the end of the Second World War when Christopher was training with the Royal Air Force in South Africa, this letter discusses poignancy in The Lord of the Rings, life in the armed forces, his own army service in France during the First World War and the current destruction of Europe by the ‘War of the Machines’.

 Tolkien writing in the garden, 1953